dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Researched badminton play and gear

 - [HEXAGONMI](#hexagonmi)
   - Started to work on integration test examples
   - Learned Accessibility for Ontarians With Disabilities Act
-	- Tried to help Adrain to solve GUI disposition issues
+  - Tried to help Adrian to solve GUI disposition issues

 ## 2021-07-25